 Substance misuse outreach worker

-Substance misuse outreach workers encourage people to seek help from local support services, and advise them how to minimise risks to their health.
+Substance misuse outreach workers encourage people to get help from local support services, and advise them on minimising risks to health.

 1. Entry requirements